Q: What are electronic signatures?

 Q: Does Sertifi offer a free trial?

 A: Yes.
-Sertifi offers a free 30-day trial that allows you to send unlimited eSignature requests.
+Sertifi offers a free 30-day trial that allows you to send unlimited eSignature requests (payment requests not included in trial).
 The trial account is great for people interested in test driving the solution.
 No credit card required.
 No obligations!